Enterovirus 71: Development and detection

-The outbreaks of the Enterovirus 71 in Taiwan and the number of cases and fatalities that resulted became an indication of the significance of the threat of the virus.
-New anti-viral drugs should be developed and vaccination of children under five years old should be considered in areas the virus is more susceptive.
+The outbreaks of Enterovirus 71 in Taiwan and the number of cases and fatalities that resulted became an indication of the significance of the threat of the virus.
+New anti-viral drugs should be developed and vaccination of children under five years old should be considered in areas where the virus is more susceptive.
 In July 1989 a sentinel surveillance system for infectious diseases was established in Taiwan by Disease, Surveillance and Quarantine Service, Ministry of Health of Taiwan.
-The sentinel surveillance system is physician based and has approximately 850 Taiwanese physicians participating from various regions all over Taiwan.
-Public health officers contact the physicians on a weekly basis collecting disease information and on the occasion where there is a suspected outbreak of an infectious disease they are responsible for public notification.
+The sentinel surveillance system is physician-based and has approximately 850 Taiwanese physicians participating from various regions all over Taiwan.
+Public health officers contact physicians on a weekly basis to collect disease information and on the occasion when there is a suspected outbreak of an infectious disease they are responsible for public notification.
 After the observed outbreak of HFMD and herpangina in Malaysia in 1997, they were included in the detection system.

 In March 1998, under the sentinel surveillance system, it was noticed that there was an increasing number of HFMD cases and herpangina in Taiwan.
-By the end of April that year, numbers of cases involving children HFMD had increased significantly.
+By the end of April that year, the number of cases involving children with HFMD had increased significantly.
 Due to the presence of a possible threat of an epidemic a warning was released on May 12 for the virus and preventative measures were advised to the public such as practicing better hygiene and isolating infected children.
 Although public notification had been given and preventatives taken, the number of HFMD cases continued to rise.
-On May 29 another report system, based on hospitals rather than just physicians, was developed in response to this where all severe and fatal cases were more carefully monitored from 597 hospital and medical centres.
+On May 29 another reporting system, based on hospitals rather than just physicians, was developed in response to this where all severe and fatal cases were more carefully monitored from 597 hospitals and medical centres.